 How much will cataract surgery cost?

-I charge no gap for cataract surgery if you’re using your private health, and I offer fair pricing for uninsured patients who would like to pay for surgery out-of-pocket.
+I offer fair pricing for uninsured patients who would like to pay for surgery out-of-pocket, and a predictable small gap if you’re using your private health.
 Most importantly, all patients can enjoy a personalised approach with a range of premium lens implant options.

 Make sure you’re covered